Apex Legends: Events

-In addition to the season contents, Apex Legends features limited-time events.

-These events offer unique, limited-time cosmetics themed to the event (for example, in the case of the Holo-Day Bash, Christmas-themed outfits) that can be earned in-game.
-Events also provide unique limited-time game modes (such as shotguns and snipers only).
-Some events also introduced changes to the current season map with a new point of interest (known as a "Town Takeover"), which is themed around one of the legends.
+In addition to the season contents, Apex Legends featured limited-time events.
+These events offered unique, limited-time cosmetics themed to the event (for example, in the case of the Holo-Day Bash, Christmas-themed outfits) that could be earned in-game.
+Events also provided unique limited-time game modes (such as shotguns and snipers only).
+Some events also introduced changes to the current season map with a new point of interest (known as a "Town Takeover"), which was themed around one of the legends.

-In addition to these major events, there are occasional minor events which only introduce cosmetics available to purchase (such as "Summer of Plunder" and "Arena Flash Events" which ran from season 9 through 10 and had 6 events occur.), or limited-time game modes (without limited-time collectible items), such as the Battle Armor mode (April 28, 2020 to May 12, 2020).
+Minor events occasionally introduced only purchasable cosmetics (e.g., "Summer of Plunder" and "Arena Flash Events" across Seasons 9–10) or limited-time modes without exclusive collectibles, such as the Battle Armor mode (April 28 to May 12, 2020), where players started matches with armor and a gun.

 Characters

-Apex Legends has a diverse cast of 23 characters, divided into 5 classes (5 for Assault, 6 for Skimirsher, 4 for Recon, 4 for Support and 4 for Controller).
+Apex Legends has a cast of 25 characters, divided into 5 classes.
 Many of the character designs are based on Titanfall.

-Mobile Exclusive Characters
+Mobile exclusive characters

-Aside of the cast of characters in the main game, there were two exclusive characters that were only playable in Apex Legends Mobile.
+Aside from the cast of characters in the main game, there are two exclusive characters that were only playable in Apex Legends Mobile.